TATTOOED: A Robust Deep Neural Network Watermarking Scheme based on Spread-Spectrum Channel Coding: Introduction

-However, despite their undeniable advantages, training good DL models comes with quite some challenges: 1) While frameworks such as TensorFlow or PyTorch make it easy to construct DL pipelines for a target problem, identifying the right DNN architecture for the task (i.e., the correct number of layers or hyper-parameters to use) can be a challenging task even for ML experts.
+However, despite their undeniable advantages, training good DL models comes with a series of challenges: 1) While frameworks such as TensorFlow or PyTorch make it easy to construct DL pipelines for a target problem, identifying the right DNN architecture for the task (i.e., the correct number of layers or hyper-parameters to use) can be a challenging task even for ML experts.
 2) The absence of required computational resources can make it difficult for an entity to benefit from DL.
 3) Large quantities of training data can incorporate proprietary characteristics, thus requiring additional layers of protection when the resulting models are made available to the public, including machine learning as a service (MLaaS).
-It is therefore understandable that companies, institutions, and even individuals devising and training \emph{proprietary} DNN models, want to protect this new form of intellectual property (IP) from the prying eyes of competition and malicious adversaries.
+Therefore, companies, institutions, and even individuals devising and training \emph{proprietary} DNN models want to protect this new form of intellectual property (IP) from the prying eyes of competition and malicious adversaries.
 There has been a growing body of work aiming at devising mechanisms that would enable an entity to verify, with high assurance, the legitimate ownership of a suspected DNN model.
-In particular, \textbf{DNN watermarking}, a concept first introduced by Uchida et al.~\cite{uchida_embedding} has gauged significant interest in the research community, resulting in a surge of watermarking techniques~\cite{wang_dnn2020, song2017machine, deepsign_2019, deepmark_2019, backdoor2018watermark, Chen2019BlackMarksBM, Jia2021EntangledWA, Merrer2017AdversarialFS, Yang2019EffectivenessOD, namba2019robust, Szyller2021DAWN}.
-However, as it commonly happens in security and privacy works, this has led to the development of novel methods demonstrating that it is possible to remove~\cite{chen_refit, Hitaj2019evasion, wang2019attacks, namba2019robust, neural_cleanse}, overwrite~\cite{wang2019attacks}, and forge~\cite{Xu2019ANM, fan2019rethinking} the watermarks placed in a DNN.
-Thus, the development of a robust DNN watermarking strategy remains an open problem.
+In particular, \textbf{DNN watermarking}, a concept first introduced by Uchida et al.~\cite{uchida_embedding} has gauged significant interest in the research community, resulting in a surge of watermarking techniques~\cite{wang_dnn2020,song2017machine,deepsign2019,deepmark_2019,backdoor2018watermark,Chen2019BlackMarksBM,Jia2021EntangledWA,Merrer2017AdversarialFS,Yang2019EffectivenessOD,namba2019robust,Szyller2021DAWN}.
+However, as it commonly happens in security and privacy works, this has led to the development of novel methods demonstrating that it is possible to remove~\cite{chen_refit,Hitaj2019evasion,wang2019attacks,namba2019robust,neural_cleanse}, overwrite~\cite{wang2019attacks}, and forge~\cite{Xu2019ANM,fan2019rethinking} the watermarks placed in a DNN.
+Thus, the development of a secure DNN watermarking strategy remains an open problem.